-At the 2016 Annual General and Special Meeting, our Shareholders approved the 2016 Plan, which provides for the issuance of an additional 5,000,000 Common Shares.
+At the 2016 Annual General and Special Meeting, our Shareholders approved the 2016 Plan, which has been subsequently amended and supplemented and currently provides for the issuance of 8,000,000 Common Shares.
 The 2016 Plan is attached hereto as Annex A.

-Since January 1996, the equivalent of 2,166,578 Common Shares have been issued pursuant to the exercise of options granted under our equity compensation plans (which represents approximately 3.1% of our issued and outstanding Common Shares), and as of March 31, 2020, there were 10,602,766 of our Common Shares subject to options outstanding under our equity compensation plans (which represents approximately 15.4% of our current issued and outstanding Common Shares).
-The number of our Common Shares remaining available for future grants as at March 31, 2020 was 363,321 (which represents approximately 0.5% of our issued and outstanding Common Shares).
+Since January 1996, the equivalent of 2,402,570 Common Shares have been issued pursuant to the exercise of options granted under our equity compensation plans (which represents approximately 2.5% of our issued and outstanding Common Shares), and as of April 7, 2021, there were 13,381,854 of our Common Shares subject to options outstanding under our equity compensation plans (which represents approximately 13.9% of our current issued and outstanding Common Shares).
+The number of our Common Shares remaining available for future grants as of April 7, 2021 was 383,441 (which represents approximately 0.4% of our issued and outstanding Common Shares).